carjchav/gcd_courseproject/Codebook.md

  - Detecting and changing capital case letters (e.g. Body to body, Acc to acc, X to x, Jerk to jerk, GyroJerkMag to gyrojerkmarg, etc)
  - Detecting and removing unnecessary characters (e.g. "(", ")", "-")
- - Detecting and changing names that can cause confusion in futher steps, when subsetting only the mean and standard deviation measures (e.g. "meanFreq" to "mfreq")
+ - Detecting and changing names that can cause confusion when subsetting only the mean and standard deviation measures (e.g. "meanFreq" to "mfreq")